kakengloh/tsk/README.md

 Features:

-- straightforward commands with various options
+- concise commands with various options
 - shell commands auto completion
 - works perfectly fine without internet connection
 - you own your data (data is stored in your local machine)